datareel/datareel/cluster_manager/README.txt

 If you do not have a Linux system setup up as a relay host, you can setup postfix on one cluster node as a smart host and allow other nodes to relay messages.
-For more information on setting up postfix mail as a smart host, search online for: “postfix smarthost setup”
+For more information on setting up postfix mail as a smart host, search online for: "postfix smarthost setup"

 Remaining Work on This Project:
 ------------------------------